Rave Choker / Outshine

 A NeoPixel driver project, a companion Android app, and a stylish LED choker.

-The choker, displaying a simple back-and-forth animation.
+The first revision of the choker, displaying a simple back-and-forth animation.

 This project consists of three parts:

 Outshine itself was based on some work I did for NU Rover, Northeastern University's team which competes in the Mars Society's University Rover Challenge.
 On the rover, LEDs are controlled by an ATmega328PB separate from the primary STM32 microcontroller.
 As such, to implement the NeoPixel handling, I essentially had free reign over this chip.

 Functionally, the rover is required to display different colors to indicate its control mode (teleoperated or autonomous) and status about its autonomous navigation.
 It does not need to show animations, but I included them anyway because I figured they could be useful for displaying more detailed status information.

 I got a ticket to a Rezz show, and I wanted to incorporate some flashy LEDs in my outfit somehow.
 Rezz is known for her LED glasses which display a spiral pattern.
 I wanted to create something similarly colorful and animated, but not a direct reimplementation of the glasses.

 The process started with me standing in front of a mirror and holding a lit LED strip up to different parts of my body.
 Eventually, I settled on a choker, because I liked the look of it the best.